Chart Color Schemes

 Swansea - Caves Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Swansea - Caves Beach, as per the latest Census evaluation, 79.9% of dwellings were houses with the remaining 20.2% being semi-detached homes, apartments, and other types of dwellings.
-This is compared to Non-Metro NSW's figures of 82.4% houses and 17.6% other dwellings.
-Home ownership in Swansea - Caves Beach stood at 45.5%, with mortgaged properties accounting for 32.5% and rented dwellings making up the rest at 22.0%.
-The median monthly mortgage repayment in this area was $2,080, surpassing Non-Metro NSW's average of $2,000.
-Meanwhile, the median weekly rent figure was recorded as $360, compared to Non-Metro NSW's $370.
-Nationally, Swansea - Caves Beach's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Swansea - Caves Beach, as per the latest Census, consisted of 79.9% houses and 20.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Non-Metro NSW had 82.4% houses and 17.6% other dwellings.
+Home ownership in Swansea - Caves Beach stood at 45.5%, with mortgaged dwellings at 32.5% and rented ones at 22.0%.
+The median monthly mortgage repayment was $2,080, higher than Non-Metro NSW's average of $2,000.
+Median weekly rent in the area was $360, compared to Non-Metro NSW's $370.
+Nationally, mortgage repayments were significantly higher at $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing